-At some point you’ll want to feed your baby your expressed milk.
+At some point, you’ll want to feed your baby your expressed milk.
 This is what you need for feeding your baby:

 - Bottles – The type of bottle you use will depend on preference.
 Most women opt for high rated reliable brands.
-If you want to avoid plastic bottles opt for a glass or stainless steel alternative.
+If you want to avoid plastic bottles, opt for a glass or stainless steel alternative.

 - Nipple – Most people simple use the nipple that comes with the bottles they choose.
 We recommend opting for a breastfeeding friendly nipple to avoid nipple confusion.
-These mimic the action of breastfeeding and make baby less likely to reject the breast.
+These mimic the action of breastfeeding and make your baby less likely to reject the breast.

 - Alternative Methods – If you prefer not to use bottles there are alternatives.
 Check out our guide on baby bottle alternatives here.
 These can also help babies who are unable to use bottles to feed.

 If you want to wait before feeding your baby the expressed breast milk, you’ll need to keep it stored safely.
 You may also want to build a breast milk stash for future use.
 This is what you’ll need: